ezrantn/tc/README.md

 ln -s /path/to/source /path/to/link
 ```

 While `ln` works well for individual files and directories, batch creating symlinks for an entire directory tree while ensuring balanced partitioning is difficult.
-This is where treecut comes in.
+This is where tc comes in.

 If you want to partition a large directory into multiple subdirectories using `ln`, you would need a custom script like this: